ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 ---
-title: "Duplicate the contents of one database in another"
+title: "Duplicating the contents of one database to another"
-excerpt: "Find out how to copy the content of an OVHcloud database into another OVHcloud database"
+excerpt: "Find out how to duplicate the content of an OVHcloud database into another OVHcloud database"
 updated: 2023-11-22
 ---

 ## Objective

 Your database is a central part of building your dynamic website.
-During the life cycle of your website, for practical or technical reasons, you may copy the content of your database to another one of your databases [start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) or [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/).
+During the life cycle of your website, for practical or technical reasons, you may copy the content of one database to a [Start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) or [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/).

-**Find out how to copy the content of an OVHcloud database into another OVHcloud database.**
+**This guide explains how to duplicate the content of an OVHcloud database into another OVHcloud database.**

 > [!primary]
 >